 Crew length is longer so you can sew the sock elephant with longer legs.
-Beside longer legs, the crew length sock will have enough materials to sew one facing of the ears with sock material.
+Besides longer legs, the crew length sock will have enough materials to sew one facing of the ears with sock material.

 Whilst, ankle-length will yield a cute little foot and full fabric of ears for the sock elephant.

-Both pictures above show how to trace your sock elephant pattern on the ankle and crew socks respectively.
+Both pictures below show how to trace your sock elephant pattern on the ankle and crew socks respectively.
 The Sock Elephant Pattern Template has the ankle-length template but it includes the templates for the toe (big and small) as well.
 You can easily adapt the pattern for the crew length.
 Not all socks are made with the same width and length, you will need to adjust and hand sketches the template on the sock with a water-soluble fabric marker.
-Red dashed line is the sewing line, while the blue line is the cutting line.
+The Red dashed line is the sewing line, while the blue line is the cutting line.
+Ankle Socks

-Sew the socks before cutting with a seam allowance of 1/8″ – 1/4″.
+Sew the socks before cutting with a seam allowance of 1/8" – 1/4".
 Those marked with “X” are to be trashed away or keep as a stash for your next sock doll sewing project.

 [Top] Fold the ear into halve to get the centerline, then fold 1/3 mark to the center to form the pleat (as shown in the picture).